Thibault-GILLARD/EPF-API-TP/README.md

   - A specific URL to which a request can be sent to interact with the API.

   - A unique identifier assigned to each incoming request.

+Answer: A specific URL to which a request can be sent to interact with the API.

 - **Question 4:** _What are the main HTTP verbs used to define REST API methods?_